The "exts_list" Parameter for the RDAP Media Type

 parameter.
 Servers SHOULD NOT require the usage of extension

-protocol elements are used for backwards-compatibility purposes.
+extension protocol elements are present in requests for better

 3.1.
 Extension Identifier